ELRabito/Extended-Anti-Wallpeek/README.md

 It will cover most of the buildings but sadly not objects like map fences since they have no "object type", but better than nothing.

 # Territory Only Version
-This will trigger only while inside a territory (For base owners and outsides).
+This will trigger only while inside a territory (For base owners and outsiders).

 # Installation
 1. Copy the Exile_Client_EAWP_thread.sqf to your missionfile and add the code from the initplayerlocal.sqf